Insomnia + Sleep Apnea = COMISA

 If you have symptoms of both insomnia and sleep apnea, it's crucial to address the insomnia before or alongside starting CPAP.
 This can lead to greater acceptance and use of your CPAP machine, improving outcomes for both disorders.

 CPAP helps with breathing, but many still can't fall asleep.
-You're not alone — insomnia and CPAP resistance are common.
-Learn tools that actually help
+Insomnia and CPAP resistance are common.
+COMISA often:

-• Make it harder to fall asleep with the mask on
+• Makes it harder to fall asleep with the mask on

-• Cause you to stop using your CPAP altogether
+• May cause you to stop using your CPAP altogether

 Diagnosed with Both Sleep Apnea and Insomnia?